Dimension free convergence rates for Gibbs samplers for Bayesian linear mixed models

 Define the \textit{geometric convergence rate} of the chain as

 The chain is geometrically ergodic if and only if $\rho_* < 1$.

 The standard technique for developing upper bounds on $\rho_*$ requires the construction of drift and minorization (d\&m) conditions for the Markov chain under study \citep{rose:1995,robe:rose:2004,baxe:2005}.
-Unfortunately, the d\&m-based methods are often overly conservative, especially in high-dimensional situations \citep[see, e.g.,][]{raja:spar:2015,qin:hobe:2021b}, and there is mounting evidence suggesting that convergence complexity analysis becomes more tractable when TV distance is replaced with Wasserstein distance \citep[see, e.g.,][]{hair:matt:sche:2011,durm:moul:2015,qin:hobe:2021a}.
+Unfortunately, the d\&m-based methods are often overly conservative, especially in high-dimensional situations (see, e.g., \citep{raja:spar:2015,qin:hobe:2021b}), and there is mounting evidence suggesting that convergence complexity analysis becomes more tractable when TV distance is replaced with Wasserstein distance (see, e.g., \citep{hair:matt:sche:2011,durm:moul:2015,qin:hobe:2021a}).
 In the remainder of this section, we describe a method of bounding $\rho_*$ indirectly using Wasserstein distance.